Cirilla

 BertAttention

-class cirilla.LLM_pieces.BertAttention(args, rope)
+class cirilla.LLM_pieces.BertAttention(args, rope, score_mod)

 BERT attention with grouped query